-Beanie Babies are one of the most popular collectible toys in history.
-In the 1990s, when they began to gain collectible status, people went wild for them.
+Beanie Babies are one of the most popular collectible plush toys in history.
+In the 1990s, when they began to gain collectible status, collectors went wild for them.

 They were so well known that nobody had to ask where to sell Beanie Babies, because almost everyone was buying.

 This is everything you need to know about where to sell them today!

 What Are Beanie Babies Worth in 2023?

 Beanie Babies have gone in and out of value over the decades.

 Although many started simply collecting with their children as a way to connect, collecting Beanie Babies eventually became a hobby that some took extremely seriously.

 Although the company was started in 1989, it didn’t begin to gain steam until the late 90s, when collectors realized they could make serious money selling to others.

 As more toys were released and buyers got more ravenous, that bubble grew to epic proportions until it popped in mid-2000.

 Beanie Babies once worth thousands were suddenly selling for less than their purchase price, making them hard to even sell to pawn shops.